KAI is building FA-50s at close to the designed capacity of the T-50-family production line.

 It seems there is a new player at the lower end of the combat aircraft market.
 Korea Aerospace Industries (KAI) has now won its third export order for the T-50 family of supersonic trainers and attack aircraft.
 The Philippines has agreed to take delivery of 12 units of the family’s FA-50 fighter-attack variant by mid-2017, restoring its combat jet force in the face of territorial disputes with China.
 A contract for the aircraft, part of KAI’s supersonic T-50 family, was announced ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "Philippinesâ€™ Order Boosts KAI T-50 Program".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "Philippinesâ€™ Order Boosts KAI T-50 Program".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.

 Not currently a subscriber?
 Click on the "Learn More" button below to view subscription offers.